-An unofficial community build that brings Liberty City and Niko Bellic's story to your phone.
-Free, offline-ready, and never sold by Rockstar.
+An unofficial community build that puts Liberty City and Niko Bellic's story on your phone.
+It is free, runs offline, and Rockstar has never sold it.

 What this port actually is

 This is a fan-made mobile port of Grand Theft Auto IV, the 2008 Rockstar Games console title.
-R-USER Games rebuilt the experience for Android phones and tablets so you can roam a compact version of Liberty City without a console or a PC.
-It is not an official Rockstar release, and it has never appeared on the Google Play Store.
+R-USER Games rebuilt the game for Android phones and tablets so you can roam a compact Liberty City without a console or a PC.
+It is not an official Rockstar release and it has never reached the Google Play Store.
 The build on this page is the community version, package com.rusergames.gls4.

-You play as Niko Bellic, an Eastern European immigrant who arrives in Liberty City chasing a cousin's promise of an easy life and quickly slides into the city's criminal underworld.
-The port carries over the core feel of the original: driving through neon-lit streets, on-foot gunfights, vehicle pursuits, and a cast of characters whose loyalty you earn or lose through the choices you make.
+You play Niko Bellic, an Eastern European immigrant who lands in Liberty City chasing a cousin's promise of an easy life and slides into the city's criminal underworld instead.
+The port keeps the core feel of the original.
+You drive through neon-lit streets, fight on foot, chase down vehicles, and meet a cast whose loyalty you earn or lose through the choices you make.

-Because it is an early community build, expect a lighter, rougher edition than the full console game.
-It runs offline and asks for no sign-in, which makes it easy to try on markets where the original game is hard to buy or run.
-Treat it as a way to sample GTA IV on mobile, not as a one-to-one replacement for the Rockstar original.
+This is an early community build, so expect a lighter, rougher edition than the full console game.
+It runs offline and asks for no sign-in, which makes it easy to try in markets where the original is hard to buy or run.
+Think of it as a way to sample GTA IV on mobile, not a one-to-one swap for the Rockstar original.

 A look at Liberty City

-The port leans on the visual identity that made the original memorable: a grey, rain-slicked metropolis modelled on New York, full of busy intersections, elevated trains, and back alleys that hide as much trouble as opportunity.
-Sodium street lamps and shop signs throw colour across the pavement at night, and the skyline reads as a clear stand-in for Manhattan across the water.
+The port keeps the look that made the original stick.
+Liberty City is a grey, rain-slicked metropolis modelled on New York, packed with busy intersections, elevated trains, and back alleys that hide as much trouble as opportunity.
+At night, sodium street lamps and shop signs throw colour across the pavement, and the skyline reads as a clear stand-in for Manhattan across the water.

-On a phone the world is scaled down from the console map, but the mood survives.
-You will recognise the cramped Broker streets, the bridges linking the boroughs, and the open stretches of Alderney where chases have room to breathe.
-How crisp it looks depends on your device and the graphics settings you choose, so lower-end phones trade detail for a steadier frame rate.
+On a phone the world is scaled down from the console map, but the mood holds.
+You will recognise the cramped Broker streets, the bridges that link the boroughs, and the open stretches of Alderney where chases have room to breathe.
+How sharp it looks depends on your device and the graphics settings you pick, so lower-end phones trade detail for a steadier frame rate.

 What the build offers